gergelyth/solid-hotel/docs/progdoc/README.md

 - api/dataprotection (?hotelLocation=...&guestNationality=...)

 During processing, the methods parse the two query parameters submitted and look up the required data in the static `common/api_data.json` file.
 The result is then returned in JSON format.

+In order to ease presentation and testing, the data protection period was set to one or two days instead of the more common five years we would encounter in real life setting.

 ### <ins>Setup functionality</ins>